pasabanov/SvgCompress/README.md

 ## Description

-`SvgCompress` is a tool for compressing SVG files by removing unnecessary whitespace, comments, and optional attributes.
+`SvgCompress` is a tool for compressing SVG files by removing unnecessary whitespace, comments, metadata and some other data.
 It also supports optimization with [SVGO](https://github.com/svg/svgo) and compression into [SVGZ](https://ru.wikipedia.org/wiki/SVG#SVGZ).
 The tool helps reduce the file size and clean up SVG files for better performance and preparing for release versions.

 ## Installation